Kloudless/file-picker/README.md

   This method binds a click handler that launches the Saver for `files` to the DOM element.

+* `explorer.on(event, callback)`

+  Invokes a callback method on a particular event.
+See the `Events` section above for a list of event names, as well as the arguments the corresponding callback methods will be invoked with.

 * `explorer.close()`

   This method closes the explorer window.